ZackOcall/customer-cakery/README.md

 * Interaction is done through Navigation and Enquire Form.
 * All forms of interaction should be clear.

+**Convey Purpose**

+* Explain key purpose of website in the landing page.
+* Go further in detail on seperate page.
+* Descriptions are easy to understand and concise.
+* All information is important and has a reason to be there.

 ## Structure

 ### Home Page